-- module configuration, measurement of threshold dispersion and noise, threshold scan without bias to check for disconnected pixels, sensor bias I-V curve to check the integrity of the sensor at room temperature; - ten thermal cycles between -30°C and 30°C with a cycle of 2 hours; - the same tests as performed at room temperature but at about $-8^{\circ}C$ with the addition of a radioactive-source scan for the identification of disconnected pixels.
+- module configuration, measurement of threshold dispersion and noise, threshold scan without bias to check for disconnected pixels and a sensor bias I-V scan to check the integrity of the sensor at room temperature; - ten thermal cycles between -30°C and 30°C with a cycle time of 2 hours; - the same tests as performed at room temperature but at about $-8^{\circ}C$ with the addition of a radioactive-source scan for the identification of disconnected pixels.
+The thermal performance was also obtained.

-A ranking function of the measured parameters was constructed to evaluate the stave quality and to select the staves for a particular laser.
+A ranking function of the measured parameters was constructed to determine the stave quality and to select the staves for a particular layer.
 The best staves went into the B-layer.
-Layer 2 always has a stave with an inserted pipe and a refurbished stave in each bi-stave.
+Staves with an inserted pipe were only used in Layer 2 (Table 2).